 Hanoi Hilton: A legendary and quite frightening prison that was used first to incarcerate local Vietnamese who agitated against the French Colonial Leaders, and later to hold American fighters who were shot down during the Vietnam War.
 Spending a few minutes in the cells here is a chilling lesson in history.

 Sapa: Sapa is the picturesque mountain city nestled in the misty “Tonkinese Alps.”
 The cool alpine breezes and pine trees are not what one expects in tropical SE Asia, but that is part of what makes this area so special.
 It is a biological hotspot with many rare wild animals and unique flora found nowhere else in the world.
 The remote mountain valleys have also fostered a rich cultural diversity with many different hill tribes inhabiting the area.
 We will journey into the countryside to visit some of these villages and stay overnight, and work on a couple of service projects.

-Photography Workshops: Learn how to capture the sights of Vietnam a traveling photo workshop.
-Tour the cities, countryside and it’s surrounding villages all while practicing your skills with our professional photographers.
+Photography Workshops: Learn how to capture the sights of Vietnam through a travelling photo workshop.
+Tour the cities, countryside and its surrounding villages all while practicing your skills with our professional photographers.

 Adventure and challenge is inherent to every Journey, however, if you are looking to physically challenge your students through a specific activity, you may opt to include:

 Old Quarter of Hanoi: A maze of crazy streets that forms one of the strangest and most exotic shopping environments you’ll probably ever see.
 Each street has it’s own special product, so you can wander down streets where everyone is selling firecrackers, then connect to a street where the vendors are all selling Vietnamese clothing, and then wander down an alley packed with ducks for sale.
 You’ll have time in the Old Quarter to shop on your own, and this is a great time to grab cool art, funky clothing, wartime propaganda posters, or inexpensive jewellery.